-Unlike conventional approaches that rely on log-ratio transformations (ALR, CLR, ILR), the TFLR model works directly in the simplex space, avoiding transformation-induced interpretability issues.
-The estimation method, described below, is based on first-moment specifications using estimating equations, avoiding full likelihood specifications and providing robustness to different data-generating mechanisms.
-The approach naturally accommodates zeros and ones in both predictors and outcomes, addressing a major limitation of log-ratio based methods that require data pre-processing.
-However, \cite{tsagris2025} highlighted that the aforementioned approach allows for zero values in the response variable, but not for the simplicial predictor, in general.
-Consider for example the case of an observation $\bm{x}_i=(x_{i1}, x_{i2}, 0, 0)$, where $x_{i1}$ and $x_{i2}$ are different from zero and and the $k$-th column of the estimated matrix $\bm{B}$ is equal to $(0, 0, B_{3k}, B_{4k})^\top$, where both $B_{3k}$ and $B_{4k}$ are not zero.
-Another possibility is when a column of the $\bm{B}$ matrix is full of zeros.
-These two cases will produce $x_{ik}B_{ik}=0$ and hence (\ref{kld}) cannot be computed. \cite{fiksel2022} circumvents this limitation by adding a small quantity ($\delta=10^{-8}$) during computation of the KLD.
+Unlike conventional approaches relying on log-ratio transformations (ALR, CLR, ILR), the TFLR model operates directly in the simplex, thereby avoiding interpretability challenges and distributional distortions introduced by transformations.
+The associated estimation procedure is based on first-moment specifications via estimating equations rather than full likelihood specification, providing robustness to a variety of data-generating mechanisms.
+Furthermore, the method naturally accommodates zeros and ones in both predictors and responses, overcoming a major limitation of log-ratio-based techniques, which typically require preprocessing such as zero-replacement.

+However, as noted by \cite{tsagris2025}, this methodology generally allows for zeros in the response but does not fully accommodate zeros in the simplicial predictors.
+Consider, for example, an observation $\bm{x}_i = (x_{i1}, x_{i2}, 0, 0)$, where $x_{i1}$ and $x_{i2}$ are positive, and suppose that the $k$-th column of the estimated matrix $\bm{B}$ is $(0, 0, B_{3k}, B_{4k})^\top$ with $B_{3k}$ and $B_{4k}$ strictly positive.
+Alternatively, a column of $\bm{B}$ may consist entirely of zeros.
+In both situations, the product $x_{ik}B_{ik} = 0$, rendering (\ref{kld}) undefined.
+To circumvent this issue, \cite{fiksel2022} introduce a small positive constant ($\delta = 10^{-8}$) when computing the KLD.